peap/alexa-astro/README.md

 # alexa-astro
-Use your Amazon Echo about the night sky
+Ask your Amazon Echo about the night sky